Researchers and Staff

 Patrick Kilby is the Program Coordinator for the Masters of Applied Anthropology and Participatory Development Program, ANU, and a regular Devpolicy collaborator.

-Andrew Anton Mako completed his Masters in International and Development Economics at the Crawford School of the ANU in 2012 and then worked as a Researcher at the Development Policy Centre.
-He is currently working on the Promoting Effective Public Expenditure (PEPE) in PNG Project, and is a regular Devpolicy blogger.
+Andrew Anton Mako completed his Masters in International and Development Economics at the Crawford School of the ANU in 2012 and then worked as a Researcher at the Development Policy Centre, and up until May 2014 at the National Research Institute.
+He is currently working for the Pacific Islands Forum.
+He is a regular Devpolicy blogger.

 Sango Mohanty currently coordinates the Master of Applied Anthropology and Participatory Development Program, ANU.

-Wesley Morgan is an independent researcher based in Port Vila, Vanuatu.
+Wesley Morgan works for Oxfam Australia as their Pacific Policy Advisor, based in Port Vila, Vanuatu.
 He is currently undertaking a PhD exploring the PACER-Plus trade negotiations between member countries of the Pacific Islands Forum, and is a regular blogger for us on this issue.

 Matthew Morris helped establish Devpolicy and served as its first Deputy Director.
 He is currently working for the PNG Sustainable Development Program.

-Joel Negin is a Senior Lecturer in International Public Health at the University of Sydney.
+Joel Negin is an Associate Professor of International Health and Director of Research at the University of Sydney School of Public Health.
 He focuses on health and development in sub-Saharan Africa and the Pacific.

 Annmaree O’Keeffe is a Research Fellow at the Lowy Institute for International Policy, and a regular collaborator.